 (4) A person must not remove a vehicle from a boom gate controlled ticket parking area without paying the prescribed fee for the length of time for which the vehicle has been parked before removing the vehicle from the parking area.

+(5) A person who has parked a vehicle in a ticket parking area or a boom gate controlled ticket parking area must not leave the site while the vehicle is parked there.

 [By-law 26AA inserted in Gazette 22 Jun 2010 p.
-2774.]
+2774; amended in Gazette 17 Dec 2010 p.
+6355.]

 26AB.
 Parking in paid staff parking area